ruby-processing/ruby-processing.github.io/_posts/2015-11-21-getting_started.md

 :!k9 run % # from vim runs the sketch
 {% endhighlight %}

 You may want to try other [development environments][editor] eg emacs or even netbeans.
-Needless to say ArchLinux can install these for you, but both need a bit of post install love get the best out of them (vim in the main just works, and is super light weight).
+Needless to say your distro can install these for you, but both need a bit of post install love get the best out of them (vim in the main just works, and is super light weight).

 {% highlight ruby %}
 def setup